-Trust us: Once you pick up one of the best books by Latinx authors, you won’t be able to put it down.
-Whether you are interested in books that speak to your lived experience, want to know more about the community or are just looking for a great new book, you’re in the right place.
+Trust us: Once you pick up one of the best books by Hispanic authors, you won’t be able to put it down.
+Whether you are interested in books that speak to your lived experience, want to know more about the community or are just looking for your great next read, you’re in the right place.
+So keep reading for a list of contemporary Hispanic authors who belong on everyone’s shelves.

 Join the free Reader’s Digest Book Club for great reads, monthly discussions, author Q&As and a community of book lovers.